2019 Galaxy Admin Training

 - Simon Gladman, administrator of Galaxy Australia (https://usegalaxy.org.au), University of Melbourne

-- Helena Rasche, administrator of Galaxy Europe (https://usegalaxy.eu) system administrator, University of Freiburg
+- Helena Rasche, lead sysadmin of Galaxy Europe (https://usegalaxy.eu), software engineer and cloud administrator for University of Freiburg/de.NBI Project Freiburg branch

 Registration is open and is available on a first come, first served basis.
 Rates depend on your organization's non-profit status and when you register.
 The workshop is split into a 2 day introductory session and a 3 day advanced topics session.
 Participants can register for one or both sessions.